The secret to writing a great blog is to tell a great story.

 Blogging and storytelling are subtle art.
 Surprisingly, the minimum detail a blogger pens down, the more powerful the story becomes.

-Remember, a great marketer is not a rebel who tries to destroy the assumptions, but he just reproduces the people’s beliefs, even if that stacks upon people’s ignorance.
+Remember, a great marketer is not a revolutionary and neither a blatant rebel who tries to destroy the people’s assumptions, but he just reproduces the people’s beliefs, even sometimes if that stacks upon people’s ignorance.

 Intelligent marketers who understand human psychology know that it is important to allow people to draw their own conclusions rather than announcing the truth, which contradicts the reader’s deep belief system.